spdk/spdk/doc/nvme.md

 ## Limitations

-NVMe CUSE presents character device for controller and namespaces only at the time the controller is being attached.
-Dynamic creation/deletion of namespaces is not supported yet.

 NVMe namespaces are created as character devices and their use may be limited for tools expecting block devices.